Skip to main content

 Auth token 🔐

-In order to interact with the API using the rpc subcommand, you will need to set your authentication token.
+In order to interact with the API using RPC CLI, you will need to set the authentication token.

-The --auth TOKEN flag sets the authentication token, otherwise it will read from the environment's CELESTIA_NODE_AUTH_TOKEN variable.
+The --token string flag sets the authentication token.
 If a token is not found, authentication will not be set.
 And if authentication is not set, the request will fail.

 To set your authentication token, you can use the following command.
 Be sure to replace <node-type> with the type of node and <network> with the network that you are running your node on: